 Does the Museum offer special programs or tours for visitors with visual or hearing impairments?

 Currently, we offer regular in-person ASL tours and virtual Verbal Description tours.
 For more information, please see our Visitors with Disabilities page.

 Are service animals allowed in the Museum?

-We welcome visitors with Service Animals, and you don't need to notify us in advance if you're visiting the Museum with a Service Animal.
-Animals whose sole function is to provide comfort or emotional support do not qualify as Service Animals under the Americans with Disabilities Act (ADA) and are, therefore, not permitted.
-Read or download a PDF of our complete Service Animal Policy.
+We welcome visitors with service animals, and you don’t need to notify us in advance if you’re visiting the Museum with a service animal.
+Animals whose sole function is to provide comfort or emotional support do not qualify as service animals under the Americans with Disabilities Act (ADA) and are, therefore, not permitted.
+Read or download our complete Service Animal Policy.

 Does the Museum offer audio tours?